-Mitigation Measure BIO-1 Develop a Mitigation Strategy for CRLF: Caltrans would develop a strategy to mitigate for impacts to CRLF habitat prior to construction if permanent impacts are anticipated to occur.
-Strategies may include on site or offsite habitat restoration, purchasing credits at an agency approved conservation bank, contributing to property acquisition, or other beneficial measures that would contribute to the recovery of CRLF habitat.
+Mitigation Measure BIO-1 Develop a Mitigation Strategy for CRLF: Caltrans would develop a strategy to mitigate for impacts to CRLF habitat during the permitting process if permanent impacts are anticipated to occur.
+Strategies may include on-site or off-site habitat restoration, purchasing credits at an agency approved conservation bank, contributing to property acquisition, or other beneficial measures that would contribute to the recovery of CRLF habitat.